 I used to be all about my horoscope.
-It helped me to justify my own personality traits, guided me through complicated life choices, and even navigate relationships.
+It helped me justify my own personality traits, guided me through complicated life choices, and even navigate relationships.
 “He was a total Leo.
 It never would have worked out.”
 Recently I’ve ditched my astrological chart for the seriously cool world of Enneagrams.
-But what is the enneagram you ask?
-To save you the Google, it’s a study of nine basic interconnected personality types.
-AKA the perfect concept to bring up at your next girls’ night out.
+But what is Enneagram you ask?
+To save you the google, it’s a study of nine basic interconnected personality types.
+In other words, it’s the perfect concept to bring up at your next girls’ night out.

-The first time I got the deep-dive on Enneagrams was when I met Elle Worsham of Austin-based, Beyond Your Type.
-A holiday decorista-meets-Enneagram expert held an informative session during our recent Camille Styles Editor’s Summit.
-Over wine, cheese, and… more wine on Camille’s back porch, Elle walked us through our individual personality types and what those numbers actually mean.
+The first time I got the deep-dive on the Enneagram was when I met Elle Worsham of Austin-based, Beyond Your Type.
+The Enneagram expert held an informative session during our recent Camille Styles Editor’s Summit.
+Over wine and cheese, Elle walked us through our individual personality types and what those numbers actually mean.

 With this one cool concept, she took a group of women from across the country—most of whom might’ve been “IG besties” but had actually never met IRL—and showed us how our Enneagrams could help us learn more about ourselves, and quickly connect with each other in a way that didn’t feel so intimidating among strangers.

 This was a radically freeing experience.

 The most enlightening part of this session however, was when Worsham explained how we are so much more than just our enneagram number.
 In fact, the purpose of knowing our type’s character traits and habits isn’t so that we can live by them.
 Quite the contrary, it’s so we can “get out of our own way” (her words!) and strive toward becoming better versions of ourselves.
 Easier said than done but hey, what are we if not works in progress?